Snowpark Container Services: Working with services

 Using an event table

 Snowflake can capture and record standard output and standard errors from your containers into the event table configured for your account.
-For more information, see Logging and Tracing Overview.
+For more information about configuring an event table, see Logging and Tracing Overview.

-For example, the following SELECT query retrieves Snowflake service and job events recorded in the past hour:
+You can then query the event table for events.
+For example, the following SELECT statement retrieves Snowflake service and job events recorded in the past hour:

 SELECT TIMESTAMP, RESOURCE_ATTRIBUTES, RECORD_ATTRIBUTES, VALUE